mebeim/aoc/2020/README.md

 start thinking about matching other tiles on its east and south edges.

-Let's calculate the dimension (in tiles) the final image (yes, we already know it should be 12x12 tiles, but let's not "cheat" and determine it from the input instead).
+Let's calculate the dimensions (in tiles) of the final image (yes, we already know it should be 12x12 tiles, but let's not "cheat" and determine it from the input instead).
 Since the image is a square, we can calculate the square root of the number of tiles to know its dimension.
 The [power operator][py-power] (`**`) in Python can be used to compute roots by providing exponents smaller than `1`.

 ```python
 image_dimension = int(len(tiles) ** 0.5)